All Noise complaints, no matter what time of day or

-The Council is empowered under the RMA to control the effects
+The Council is empowered under this act to control the effects

-of excessive noise and appoint Noise Control Officers to carry out
+of excessive noise and to appoint Noise Control Officers to carry

 The Act is designed to protect people from excessive or

-unreasonable noise.
-Excessive noise generally relates to musical
+unnecessary noise.
+This generally relates to musical instruments

 The Act provides for one or more of the following actions to be